jhpyle/docassemble/_docs/fields.md

 In other words, this:

-{% highlight yaml %}
----
-field: user_gender
-question: What is your gender?
-buttons:
-  - Male
-  - Female
----
-{% endhighlight %}
+{% include side-by-side.html demo="buttons-variation-1" %}

 is equivalent to this:

-{% highlight yaml %}
----
-field: user_gender
-question: What is your gender?
-buttons:
-  - Male: Male
-  - Female: Female
----
-{% endhighlight %}
+{% include side-by-side.html demo="buttons-variation-2" %}

-A powerful feature of `buttons` is the ability to use Python code to generate button choices.
-If an item under `buttons` is a key-value pair in which the key is the word `code`, then **docassemble** executes the value as Python code, which is expected to return a list.
+A powerful feature of `buttons` is the ability to use [Python] code to generate button choices.
+If an item under `buttons` is a key-value pair in which the key is the word `code`, then **docassemble** executes the value as [Python] code, which is expected to return a list.
 This code is executed at the time the question is asked, and the code can include variables from the interview.  **docassemble** will process the resulting list and create additional buttons for each